CO-ERRA (DGG Act) — Legislative Timeline

 Upcoming

-Window: Fall 2025–Spring 2026
+Window: Winter–Spring 2026

 Submit original & amended drafts to the Secretary of State before a scheduled Title Board hearing.
 Board tests single subject and sets the ballot title.